How to manage your child's or teen’s technology use

 It is also important to create clear boundaries between time meant for study and time meant for leisure, and reduce any unnecessary distractions in the study environment.

 Technology gives us great ways to gather information and reinforce skills.
-For example, we are developing ways to use tablets and iPads here at Children’s Hospital Colorado to teach kids coping skills and how to self-manage his or her anxiety or depression.
+For example, we are developing ways to use tablets and iPads here at Children’s Colorado to teach kids coping skills and how to self-manage his or her anxiety or depression.

 Because technology is so deeply ingrained into a modern child’s life, using these same innovative tools to educate can be more impactful.